bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

 If one value provided in the output file cannot be read by NOMAD, then the corresponding trial point is considered as having failed.
 The trial points that have failed will not be evaluated again.
-An example of blackbox program written is provided in the directory ``$NOMAD_HOME/examples/basic/batch/single_obj_parallel``.
+An example of blackbox program using OpenMP is provided in the directory ``$NOMAD_HOME/examples/basic/batch/single_obj_parallel``.
 The executable ``bb3.exe`` evaluates up to 4 trial points in parallel.